 - from the aspect of the run-time system, an ODX container has a high level of “noise”.
 That is information that is not required for carrying out a diagnosis and which relates to other aspects of the diagnosis development, such as change management, administrative data, and technical descriptions, such as the occupancy of electric plugs.

 The transfer and processing of large ODX files is even more critical in the field of embedded and telematic applications than in conventional applications.
 There, computer performance, memory capacity and transfer bandwidth to the tester are available only in a very limited scope.
 Almost every diagnostic run-time implementation thus uses its own proprietary format for a more efficient data-driven diagnosis.
 A preprocessor transforms a given ODX container into a data format that is optimized, but not standardized for the run-time system.

-For the of an ODX run-time format, an adapted, partial optimization must be undertaken for the two rival design objectives of completeness and task orientation: Normally, an ODX container fully describes and documents the diagnosis functionality of a logical unit.
+For the specification of an ODX run-time format, an adapted, partial optimization must be undertaken for the two rival design objectives of completeness and task orientation: Normally, an ODX container fully describes and documents the diagnosis functionality of a logical unit.
 Logical units are, for example, control units, control unit families, vehicles or entire vehicle platforms with differing control unit variants.
 In practice, however, the diagnosis is usually task-oriented.
 A tester then requires for the run-time only the parts of a complete description that are necessary for a specific task.
-For example, an specification sequence, which reads out precisely one measured value from precisely one control unit with precisely one log through exactly one diagnostic service.
-A reduction of the diagnosis data to a previously known partial quantity would decisively reduce the size of the description OTX
+For example, an OTX sequence, which reads out precisely one measured value from precisely one control unit with precisely one log through exactly one diagnostic service.
+A reduction of the diagnosis data to a previously known partial quantity would decisively reduce the size of the description